 15.1.11 Scholarships may also be terminated (or the candidate placed on probation) before this time if, after due inquiry, the University forms the view that the candidate has not complied with any of the conditions contained in this document.

 15.1.12 Candidates must notify the Office of Research of any changes in their enrolment status which may affect their eligibility, or risk termination of the award.
 Benefits will cease on the date of termination of the award.

 15.2 If an RTP Scholarship is terminated, it cannot be re-activated unless the termination occurred in error.

 15.3 If an RTP Scholarship recipients may appeal a decision regarding the termination of their scholarship in accordance with the Postgraduate Research Scholarship – Procedures.

 16. Specific Candidate Obligations

-16.1 The academic policy which governs the scholarship recipient’s degree outline the responsibilities of the University, faculties, supervisors and candidates.
+16.1 The academic policy which governs the scholarship recipient’s degree outline the responsibilities of the University, Schools, supervisors and candidates.

 16.2 RTP Scholarship recipients are required to apply themselves diligently and to the best of their ability to the successful completion of the degree.

 16.3 All HDR candidates shall abide by all relevant legislation on human and animal experimentation and rulings of the ethics committees of the University.